Stephen Makinwa

-Stephen Ayodele Makinwa (born 26 July 1983) is a retired Nigerian footballer who played as a striker.
-Makinwa also played for the Nigerian national team.
+Stephen Ayodele Makinwa (born 26 July 1983) is a Nigerian former professional footballer who played as a forward.
+Makinwa also played for the Nigeria national team.
 His name, Ayodele, means "Joy has come home".

 Club career

 Early career

 Makinwa was born in Lagos, Nigeria.
 Discovered in 2000 by Reggiana while playing for Nigerian local side Ebedei alongside his childhood friend and teammate Obafemi Martins, Makinwa started his Italian football experience moving on loan to Serie D team Conegliano.

 In 2001, he moved to Serie B team Como squad, as Como bought 50% of the rights to the player, however, Makinwa did not play any games for the team.

 In 2002, he was back to Reggiana, in Serie C1, but the following season he was again in Como, but now as a regular.

 Genoa and loans

 Como bought the remainder of the 50% ownership rights from Reggiana in June and sold him to Genoa in August 2003.
 In the first half of the season, he was remained on loan at Como.
 In January 2004 Makinwa was loaned to Modena and made his debut in Serie A. In the 2004–05 season, he returned to Genoa and scored 6 goals in the first half of the Serie B season.
 That season, Genoa also owned effective strikers Diego Milito and Roberto Stellone.